BharathKumarReddy2103/AWS-Cloud/Day-10/AWS CLI.md

-# Mastering AWS CLI: Automate AWS Infrastructure Like a Pro
+# AWS CLI: Automate AWS Infrastructure Like a Pro

 Welcome to Day 10 of the **AWS Zero to Hero** series.
 In this guide, we’ll explore one of the most essential tools every DevOps and Cloud engineer must know—**AWS CLI (Command Line Interface)**.